wojtekka/tmp/README.md

 The device I built did not last long.
 The English word `tiny` and Polish word `tani` (meaning `cheap`) sound similar.

+There's a [website](http://toxygen.net/tmp/) in Polish with more design details.

 License
 -------